Teynampet

 Teynampet, also Teynampettai, is one of the busiest commercial localities in the city of Chennai, Tamil Nadu, India.
 Part of the city's central business district, it is surrounded by Gopalapuram in the north, Mylapore in the east, Alwarpet in the south, Nandanam in the south-west and T.Nagar in the west.
 The Teynampet Signal is one of the most important road junctions in Chennai and witnesses some of the worst traffic during peak hours in the city.
 Teynampet is home to some of the most expensive real estate and properties in Chennai.
 The Teynampet section of Anna Salai hosts some of the most important Government offices and luxury hotels in the city.

 Etymology

 Teynampet is along Anna Salai, the arterial road of Chennai.
 Teynampet derives its name from Thennam and pettai (Place of coconut trees) due to the coconut groves that once existed there.

 Geography

 As of 2018, Teynampet zone had a green cover of more than 20 percent, as against the city's 14.9 percent average.

 Notable landmarks

-Poes Garden houses two of the most celebrated houses in Chennai; residences of former chief minister of Tamil Nadu J. Jayalalithaa and Actor Rajinikanth.
+Poes Garden houses two of the most celebrated houses in Chennai—residences of the former chief minister of Tamil Nadu J. Jayalalithaa named Veda Nilayam and the actor Rajinikanth.
+Poes Garden also houses the residences of the former acting general secretary of the AIADMK V. K. Sasikala named Jayalalithaa Illam and the actor Dhanush.

 Gopalapuram area houses the residence of former chief minister of Tamil Nadu M. Karunanidhi.
-Teynampet also houses Anna Arivalayam, which is the headquarters of the DMK party, also PMK party headquarters at Vannia Teynampet and upscale hotels such as Hyatt Regency and Marriott Courtyard.
-The famous Diocesan Church and the Gemini Flyover are also in this region.
+Teynampet also houses Anna Arivalayam, which is the headquarters of the DMK party; also PMK party headquarters at Vannia Teynampet and upscale hotels such as the Hyatt Regency and Marriott Courtyard.
+The famous Diocesan Church and the Anna Flyover are also in this region.